2019 1

 On my request, sales manager Pascale Thiel and recently appointed property manager Francois Hugueniot kindly prepared a tasting of some other vintages:

 2017 had a silky texture, velvety fruit, tannin, elegance, and finesse.
-A delicacy to enjoy.
+It's a delicacy to enjoy.
 91-92p.

 2016 was a sensual wine with splendid concentration, complexity, structure, and length.
 93-94p.

-2014 was meaty and sappy with splendid acidity and complexity.
+2014 was meaty and sappy, with splendid acidity and complexity.
 Firm finish.
 Very typical for the property.
 92p.

 2013 lacked some ripeness and had a bit of jammy fruit.
-Light, round and charming.
+Light, round, and charming.
 87p.

 2012 was very seductive, with tasty polished fruit and silky tannin.
 To enjoy now.
 89p.